spm/spm-docs/docs/python/index.md

     ---

-    SPM-Python implements a Python type system that allows all MATLAB types to be interracted with.
+    SPM-Python implements a Python type system that allows all MATLAB types to be interacted with.
 Get familiar with them.

     [:octicons-arrow-right-24: **Type System**](datatypes.md)